 I fixed my eyes on Father Callow’s collar as he recited a prayer of deliverance.
-I raised my head as he pressed his handkerchief to my lips; I offered no resistance as he forced his fist in my mouth—
+I raised my head as he pressed his handkerchief to my lips.
+I offered no resistance whenhe wrapped his fingers aound my throat—

-But a storm erupted as Delores, in the sudden throes of a convulsion, rained saliva onto the room, and June whirled and clapped in delight that I had turned such a fulsome shade of blue.
+But a storm erupted as Delores, in the sudden throes of a convulsion, rained saliva down on the room, and June whirled and clapped in delight that I had turned such a fulsome shade of blue.
 And then it passed.

 continue to episode 5